-One of the most beautiful long barrows in the country is situated on a small hill by the fiord, and is by locals called Troldkirken (the troll church).
-The long barrow is from the Neolithic Stone Age and situated at Sønderholm, about 12 kilometres west of Aalborg.
+One of the most beautiful long dolmens in the country is situated on a small hill by the fjord, and locals call it Troldkirken (the troll church).
+The long dolmen is from the Neolithic Stone Age and situated at Sønderholm, about 12 kilometres west of Aalborg.

-The long barrow is almost 50 metres long, 12 metres wide and encircled by 47 large stones, of which the end stones are several metres high.
+The long dolmen is almost 50 metres long, 12 metres wide and encircled by 47 large stones, of which the end stones are several metres high.
 It became a preserved area in 1809.

-Myths and strange episodes by the long barrow
+Myths and strange episodes by the long dolmen

-According to legend, the long barrow is called troldkirken (the troll church) because once there was a troll on the other side of the fiord who became angry with Sønderholm because it hated the ringing of bells from the church and therefore threw a large stone across the fiord to destroy the tower.
-However, the stone did not reach the church and is today the large capstone on top of the long barrow.
+According to legend, the long dolmen is called Troldkirken (the troll church) because a troll on the other side of the fjord became angry with Sønderholm, because it hated the ringing of bells from the church and therefore, it threw a large stone across the fjord to destroy the tower.
+However, the stone did not reach the church and it is therefore the large capstone on top of the long dolmen.
 The stone is said to weigh around 7000 kilos.

-Troldkirken can be reached by car, bicycle, walking or bus no.1 towards Nibe.
+Troldkirken can be reached by car, bicycle, walking or bus no. 50 towards Løgstør.